-Furthermore, we generalize the model into the Floquet case by periodically switch the mass term, giving a synergy of the three different concepts.
-The quench of the Floquet pseudo-Hermitian phases give arise to richer features, identified on both static and driving-induced BISs.
-We also propose to realize our model with a bilayer lattice system and detect the evolution by a double-quench protcol.
+Furthermore, we generalize the model into the Floquet case by periodically switching the mass term, giving a synergy of the three different concepts.
+The quench of the Floquet pseudo-Hermitian phases gives rise to richer features, identified on both static and driving-induced BISs.
+We also propose to realize our model with a bilayer lattice system and detect the evolution by a double-quench protocol.

 The rest of this paper is organized as follows.
 In Sec. \ref{sec2}, we define the pseudo-Hermitian Chern insulators and study its topological properties in terms of the BIS.
 In Sec. \ref{sec3}, we give a dynamical description of the bulk-surface duality with the quench dynamics of the spin textures.
-In Sec. \ref{sec4}, we study the quench dynamics govened by a Floquet pseudo-Hermitian post Hamiltonian.
+In Sec. \ref{sec4}, we study the quench dynamics gorvened by a Floquet pseudo-Hermitian post Hamiltonian.
 In Sec. \ref{sec5}, we propose a possible lattice realization and detection of the pseudo-Hermitian model.
 Finally, a short summary is given in Sec. \ref{sec6}.